pthpth/pthpth.github.io/_posts/2024-01-04-reinforcement-learning---3-.md

 ---

 ## Dynamic Programming
 These are the classical algorithms used to calculate the value and policy functions.
 These are rarely used in real life problems are they require a perfect model of the MDP, which happens rarely.
-But these are important theoretically and beome basis for many of the practical algorithms.
+But these are important theoretically and become basis for many of the practical algorithms.

 ### Policy Evaluation (Prediction)
 First we need to find a method to compute state-value functions for a arbitary policy $\pi$.
 This is called policy evaluation i.e calculating value functions from a policy.

 $$v_{\pi}(s) = \sum\limits_{a} {\pi(a|s)} \sum\limits_{s',r}{p(s',r|s,a)[r + \gamma v_{\pi}(s')]}$$

 If we have complete knowledge about the dynamics of the MDP.
 We can easily solve the equations and calculate the state-value function for each state.
-The process is solving a system of $\|S\|$ simaltenous linear equations.
+The process is solving a system of $\|S\|$ simalteneous linear equations.
 The time complexity of solving this is very high $O(n^3)$ hence we need some iterative methods to solve the same.

 As a starting point lets assume an arbitary (only thing to keep in mind is to keep terminal state values 0) value function $v_0$.
 We use the bellman equation for state-value function as an update rule.